Crash-Sasek/Crash-Sasek/README.md

 - 👋 Hi, I’m Andrew!
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go, C, Computer Science Fundementals
 - 💞️ I’m looking to collaborate on small projects.
 I'm still very new to this and am hoping to build experience.
 - 📫 How to reach me ...